BradleyEdelman/Raspberry-Pi-Baby-Monitor/docs/INSTALLATION.md

    - Make sure your client (e.g. desktop/laptop) is on the same Wi-Fi network as the Raspberry Pi host.
    - Use a network scanner like `nmap` (download for windows) to find the IP address assigned to the Raspberry Pi.
    - If the Raspberry Pi is connected to a monitor (e.g. for initial setup), the device should tell you its IP address once fully booted
-   - If no monitor is conneted, open powershell on the client and type in the following line to identify devices on the local network
+   - If no monitor is connected, open powershell on the client and type in the following line to identify devices on the local network

    ```bash
    nmap -sn 192.168.1.0/24